 Students are required to provide a case for their iPad, and we strongly urge you to buy one that protects the front, back, and side edges of the iPad.
 There are no requirements to purchase accessories for the iPad; but over the years, students who invested in a keyboard and/or stylus found them to be useful in many classes.
 The Apple Pencil is now compatible with the newest generation iPad and costs about $99.
 Inexpensive styli can also be purchased at electronics and office-supply stores, as can keyboards or keyboard cases.
 During our freshman orientation, we will identify the apps that each student needs to have installed on their iPad, as well as recommendations for other apps.

 The short answer is that teachers will use the iPad as a tool to enrich student learning, based on 21st Century teaching models.
-Among them will be to access information beyond the four walls of the classroom, to analyze material from a variety of sources, to communicate a student’s findings and conclusions, and to engage with other learners.
+Among them will be to access information beyond the four walls of the classroom, to analyze material from a variety of sources, to communicate a student’s findings and conclusions, to engage with other learners, and to create original works.
 An iPad is an additional tool, similar to chalk, LCD projectors, online grades, and many other examples to enhance student learning.

 The iPad was the first mobile, tablet device.
 It is a functionally reliable product and has design elements which fit our needs, such as its long battery life, flat profile, touchscreen, and dual cameras.
 The robust app-developer community is dedicated to designing apps for educational use of the iPad.